silverhairs/silverhairs/stories/chapter-1.md

 While I was enjoying playing with cool technologies, others were studying, that's how I accumulated 12 courses on my waiting list because, after my suspension, I took like 3 additional months before coming back to school.
 I had to study days and nights for those missed courses, yet my attendance was still questionable (silly me).

-Here we are, my colleagues are graduating in 5 months, but I have to wait until next year.
-My only regret is that I didn't drop out earlier, I would have probably had time to learn even more javascript; that language is so confusing.
-By the way, I no longer have any interest in continuing, maybe I should just drop out now.
+Here we are, my colleagues are graduating in 5 months, but I have to wait until next year; do I have to though🌝️?
+My only regret is that I didn't drop out earlier, I would have probably had time to learn even more javascript; that language can be so confusing sometimes.
+Maybe I should just drop out now.